solana-foundation/developer-content/CONTRIBUTING.md

 ### Heading styles

 The content within a document should not start with a heading.
 It should start with a paragraph of text.
-After each heading, should be non-heading content (i.e. do not stack headings without putting a sentence/paragraph between them).
+After each heading should be non-heading content (i.e. do not stack headings without putting a sentence/paragraph between them).

 Content should NOT include a `h1` tag within it since solana.com will automatically render a specific h1 based on the frontmatter's `title`.
-As such, all markdown `h1` will be auto converted to a `h2`.
+As such, all markdown `h1` will be auto-converted to a `h2`.

 The text within a heading should NOT include inline code blocks (i.e. single backtick).
 They should also NOT end with any special characters (i.e.
 `:;!@#$%^&*`).
 Ending in a question mark is allowed.

-All h2-h4 headings will be auto anchored, allowing anyone to directly link to the specific section of content.
-A clickable anchor link will be rendered aside the heading's text.
+All h2-h4 headings will be auto-anchored, allowing anyone to directly link to the specific section of content.
+A clickable anchor link will be rendered aside from the heading's text.

 ```md
 ## Simple, valid heading